domenicostefani/deep-classf-runtime-wrappers/README.md

-# Deep Learning Runtime wrappers for classification on ElkOS
+# Deep Learning Runtime wrappers for classification

 Classification wrappers that expose the same API for the following Deep Learning Embedded Runtimes:
 - TensorFlow Lite